 Owner-Operator Protector in Oregon

 While some Motor Carriers offer decent options to protect your truck, your trailer, and the main part of your rig – You – often, the choices are limited down to none.
 You don’t get to pick an insurance company, or deductible, or what’s included in your “package”, or your insurance advisor; and many value-added features are not even there.
 Every deduction from your settlement check came at the “average” cost that you did not get to vote for.
-While you are grateful to your Motor Carrier for their trouble of getting you covered, you have to know that you have options.
+While you are grateful to your Motor Carrier for their trouble of getting you covered, you should know that you have options.
 You just need to start seeing yourself as a business and get a grip on your own protection.

 The benefits of our Owner-Operator Protector is in the good amount of attention we give you when reviewing your equipment, what you do, and how you contract with your Motor Carrier.
 Do you realize that most smaller fleets use the “copy-paste” method to create their contracts with owner-operators instead of having a true transportation lawyer draft it to be suitable for your state and county?

-Equipment and personal property aside, how will your medical expenses and lost earnings be covered if you or your co-driver get injured?
-Due to independent contractor status, the owner-operator is not entitled to compensation from the Motor Carrier’s Workers Compensation policy, so, who is going to supply food to your table and pay your medical bills while you cannot work?
+Equipment and personal property aside, how will your medical expenses and lost earnings be covered if you or your co-driver are injured?
+Due to the independent contractor status, the owner-operator is not entitled to compensation from the Motor Carrier’s Workers Compensation policy, so, who is going to supply food to your table and pay your medical bills while you cannot work?

 But don’t worry – you have options.
 Let us help you make an informed decision in creating your tailored protection plan.